lukehedger/event-sourcing/README.md

 - Basic support for subscriptions using callbacks
 - Event schema registry

+### TypeScript

+This application is written in TypeScript.
+There are a few points to note here.

+#### Performance

+Performance is a critical aspect of any event sourcing application.
+This implementation uses Bun as the JavaScript runtime, which is known for its high performance and low memory footprint.

+#### Refactoring

+You should be able to refactor the event sourcing application without fear of breaking existing functionality.
+This is supported by adhering to the following principles:

+- Maintain a central, single source of truth of data models and type definitions.
+Derive all other types (e.g. partial types) from the central source.
+This means types only need to be changed once (e.g. when adding new fields to an event).

 ### TODO

 This project will be expanded to replace the in-memory event store with SlateDB, "an embedded storage engine built as a log-structured merge-tree" that writes all data to object storage.